John Symond: Personal life

 Symond has two children, Stephen and Deborah.
 He has been involved with numerous organisations such as Jeans for Genes and is a former chairman of the Sydney Opera House Trust.

 Symond was married to Amber McDonald from February 2016 to December 2023.

 He has a substantial collection of Australian art deco and contemporary art including works of Brett Whiteley and Sidney Nolan.
 In 2017, he took delivery of a 73 m Dutch-built Feadship named Hasna, believed to have cost more than $150 million.

-Symond built a palatial home called Wingadal in the Sydney suburb of Point Piper that is now estimated to be worth over $200 million.
+Symond built a palatial home called Wingadal, designed by leading architect Alec Tzannes, in the Sydney suburb of Point Piper that is now estimated to be worth over $200 million.
 He put it on the market in 2016 but withdrew it two months later in 2017.
 In May 2024 Symond put Wingadal on the market once again for an expected price of AU$250 million.

 Net worth

 As of May 2025, Symond's net worth was assessed as AUD832 million, as published in the Financial Review Rich List 2025.